 Employers must provide notice of a long list of items, including:

-Idaho is an interesting state in that it technically has wage notice requirements, but those requirements are not specified.
+Idaho is an interesting state in that it technically mandates wage notice requirements but does not specify which requirements are mandated.
 Employers simply must provide employees with wage statements that detail their payment information.

 For employers working out of Illinois, the wage notice requirements are brief.
 Employers are only obligated to provide notice of the following information:

-The wage notice requirements for Indiana are modest, and it has no wage change notice requirements by state.
+The wage notice requirements for Indiana are modest, and it mandates no wage change notice requirements by state law.
 Employers need only provide the following on a wage statement:

 Iowa has similar wage notice requirements for employers.
 They must provide on each wage statement the following information: